erykjj/jwlmanager/README.md

 ____
 [^1]: [JW Library](https://www.jw.org/en/online-help/jw-library/) is a registered trademark of *Watch Tower Bible and Tract Society of Pennsylvania*.
 [^2]: Packaged with Python 3.8.10/PySide2 (Qt5) and compatible with MS Windows 7 and up.
-For Windows Defender and other anti-virus alerts see [here](https://github.com/erykjj/jwlmanager/issues/1#issuecomment-1356470805)
+For Windows Defender and other anti-virus alerts see [here](https://github.com/erykjj/jwlmanager/issues/1#issuecomment-1356470805).
 [^3]: Packaged with Python 3.7.9/PySide2 (Qt5) and compatible with macOS 10.13 (High Sierra) and up.
+[^4]: `pip3 install filehash PySide6 regex`.